 Because finding rocks that are safe enough to place in your tank isn’t always the easiest thing to do, sometimes owners are forced with having to buy their rocks instead.
 For example, if I were to go outside right now and look for rocks that I’d feel comfortable having around my gecko, I wouldn’t be able to find any.

 Not only is this an issue I would have if I were searching for rocks, but it’s an issue that a lot of other leopard gecko owners have as well.
-If you’ve gone out and searched high and low for rocks but unfortunately haven’t had any luck finding any, I recommend taking a look at these rocks here from Amazon.
+If you’ve gone out and searched high and low for rocks but unfortunately haven’t had any luck finding any, I recommend taking a look at these rocks on Amazon.

 If you’ve clicked on the link, then those are the rocks that you should be looking for when going out and trying to find them on your own.
 If you’re having trouble finding any that look like that, then chances are that they’re not safe enough to be in your leopard geckos tank.